Written By: Devin Golden

 militray icon

-Due to the high prevalence of veteran mesothelioma patients, the U.S. Department of Veterans Affairs (VA) provides financial benefits to victims.
-Veterans who have this cancer can:
+Due to the high prevalence of veteran mesothelioma patients, the U.S. Department of Veterans Affairs (VA) provides financial benefits to people with pleural mesothelioma:

 • Receive disability benefits, if their disease is service-related

-• Find a specialist within the VA health care system
+• Find a mesothelioma specialist for treatment within the VA health care system

 • Receive pension if their mesothelioma is not service-related

-• Set up their surviving loved ones to receive benefits if they die from mesothelioma
+• Set up their loved ones to receive benefits if they die from mesothelioma

 Learn more about what veterans can do to support their families and live longer in our free Veteran’s Support Guide.